-See "EJB Local References Panel (EJB 2.0 only)" on page 96
+See "EJB Local References Panel (EJB 2.0 only)"

 You may, if you choose, edit the XML directly.
 Choose either the Standard or Vendor XML Tabs to edit.
 Once you are finished, click Apply Changes and save the archive.

 Adding or changing bean information